alisay/T3A2-A/README.md

 Additional features
 - wayfinding (find the best route from you to another artwork, from one artwork to another)
+- admin users can login to add additional artworks to the database
+- regular users can login to create a "favourites list" of artworks

 The target audiences are:
 - Local residents interested in finding out more information about the artworks in their home town.